-On the same day that two journalists were awarded the Nobel Peace Prize for their dedicated efforts pushing press freedoms under authoritarian governments and dictatorial leaders, China re-emphasized its strict media regulation, which bar private enterprises from providing news services to the public.
+On the same day that two journalists were awarded the Nobel Peace Prize for their dedicated efforts in pushing press freedoms under authoritarian governments and dictatorial leaders, China re-emphasized its strict media regulation, which bars private enterprises from providing news services to the public.

 For the first time in 86 years, the peace prize was awarded just to journalists.
 The prize went to Maria Ressa of the Philippines and Dmitri Muratov of Russia, two journalists who were recognized for “their courageous fight for freedom of expression, which is a precondition for democracy and lasting peace.”